Skip to main content

 5.3.3A Draft Report

-The Review Committee will write a draft report for the Provost, which summarizes strengths, weaknesses, and issues of substance which need to be addressed.
-Survey comments unrelated to the professional responsibilities of the Dean should not be considered by the Review Committee, but instead referred to the Provost for inquiry at his or her discretion and/or as required by University policy.
-The committee should take into consideration particular situations and contexts that were present when the Dean began his/her appointment as well as the potential for positive college development under the Dean’s leadership.
+The Review Committee will write a draft report for the Provost that will summarize strengths, weaknesses, and issues of substance that need to be addressed.
+The Review Committee should not consider survey comments unrelated to the professional responsibilities of the Dean, but instead refer them to the Provost for inquiry at the Provost’s discretion and/or as required by University policy.
+The committee should take into consideration particular situations and contexts that were present when the Dean began their appointment, as well as the potential for positive college/school development under the Dean’s leadership.

 A template for the evaluation report is provided below: